 All international students and their dependents are legally required to report presence in the United States to the International Revenue Service (IRS) each year—even if you did not work or earn income—by submitting Form 8843.

-Plan for leaving Rutgers +
+Plan for departing Rutgers +

 Whether you are graduating, taking a leave of absence, transferring to a new institution, or changing to a new nonimmigrant status, please follow the correct procedures to report your plans.
 Do not leave Rutgers without informing International Students and Scholar Services about your departure.

-Know about your “grace period” +
+Questions about your legal status? +